GRIFFINCollaboration/griffin-dashboard/README.md

  - Any javascript specific to this template can be included in `<script>` tags at the end, and will be available at global scope.

 That's it!
 Fire up demo.html in Chrome or Firefox, and don't forget to open the console to see the callbacks at work.
 The actual dashboard pages provide more sophisticated examples, but they all follow this basic structure.

+### Contributing Guidelines

+Contributions to the Dashboard are very welcome!
+Please follow the guidelines below:

+ - Fork the [main repo](https://github.com/GRIFFINCollaboration/griffin-dashboard) and send your changes in a pull request to the gh-pages branch (which is the default).
+If you've never worked with git or GitHub before, [start with Software Carpentry](http://swcarpentry.github.io/git-novice/).
+ - Please write some unit tests to examine as much of your code as possible; see examples in the `/tests` directory.
+Good candidates for unit testing are any physics calculations, data manipulations, or any other function that returns a result.
+Functions that affect the DOM are more complicated to test, to be expanded on in future - for now, try and separate calculations from DOM manipulations for ease of testing.
+ - Please limit individual functions to 50 lines or less - functions longer than this can probably be re-written as several simpler functions, making them easier to test, debug and reuse.
+ - Please limit pull requests to less than 500 lines at a time.
+(Why?
+See figure 1 [here](https://smartbear.com/SmartBear/media/pdfs/11_Best_Practices_for_Peer_Code_Review.pdf)).